prtkgpt/questdb.io/blog/2020-04-02-using-simd-to-aggregate-billions-of-rows-per-second.md

 as `select sum(value) from table`.
 In future releases, we will extend these to keyed aggregations, for example `select key, sum(value) from table` (note the intentional omission of `GROUP BY`).
-This will also result in ultrafast aggregation for time-bucketed queries using `SAMPLE BY`.
+This will also result in ultrafast aggregation for time bucketed queries using `SAMPLE BY`.

 ### How fast is it?